New Canaan Community Foundation Inc

 Success Rates

 Specific success rate data is not publicly disclosed.
-However, the Foundation funded 94 nonprofit organizations in FY2025 with over $1 million distributed, and recent cycles have shown strong community support with multiple organizations receiving awards.
+However, the Foundation has funded a significant number of nonprofit organisations in recent cycles, and recent announcements have shown strong community support with multiple organisations receiving awards.
 The Foundation notes that in one recent cycle, they "fully funded a record 22 grant requests."

 Reapplication Policy

 Reapplication policy for unsuccessful applicants is not explicitly detailed in public materials.
-Organizations are encouraged to attend information sessions or contact Program Officer Meg Soffen at msoffen@newcanaancf.org for guidance on reapplying.
+Organisations are encouraged to attend information sessions or contact Programme Officer Meg Soffen at msoffen@newcanaancf.org for guidance on reapplying.

 Application Success Factors